coot/heyting-algebras/README.md

 which are in the Haskell eco-system.
 It is build on top of [lattices](https://hackage.haskell.org/package/lattices) and [free-algebras](https://hackage.haskell.org/package/free-algebras) (to provide combinators for free Heyting algebras).
-The package also contains Boolean algebras.
+The package also defines a type class for Boolean algebras and comes with a handful of instances.

 A very good introduction to Heyting algebras can be found at [ncatlab](https://ncatlab.org/nlab/show/Heyting%2Balgebra).
 Heyting algebras